SMU-SODA/stochasticDecomposition/README.md

 #### Prerequisite:
   * CPLEX should be available on your machine.
 Trial version is available [here](http://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/).
   * Git, if you want to directly use the commands below.
+  * This repository uses certain utilities and data sets from the `spAlgorithms` respository.

 #### Steps
   1. Download the SD source codes.